Search by category, archive or keyword

 - In a dependent relationship, two people are bound together by mutual respect and love.
 Both find value in the relationship.
 In a codependent relationship, the codependent only feel worthy when making sacrifices, sometimes extreme ones, for the enabler.

 The Relationship between Codependency and Addiction

 Addiction often plays a role in a codependent relationship.
 Codependency does not necessarily go hand-in-hand with substance use disorders, but the original iteration of the term was to recognize the destructive relationships that often occur when someone in the family struggles with drug dependence.
-Codependency often occurs in people who are in relationships, manifesting in several different forms:
+Codependency often occurs in people who are in relationships, manifesting itself in several different forms:

 - Partners with someone who struggles with a substance use disorder

 - Children of someone with a substance use disorder